ashdunn/b5/README.md

 - [ ] Story?
 After the A (leader),  B (turn off light),C (turn on TV), character finished their task, Player can go to talk with these 3 guys

-- [ ] Show Text "Nothing strange happens.
+- [ ] Press P to start dialog.
+Show Text "Nothing strange happens.
 NPCs are watching TV......"

 - [ ] Story continue?
 Need special event